daniestevez/gr-satellites/README.md

 server.
 It also simplifies Doppler correction of the recording with Gpredict if the recording was not Doppler corrected.

+## Branches and releases

+There are currently three development branches of gr-satellites:

+* `maint-3.7` Compatible with GNU Radio 3.7 only.
+No future development will be done on this branch.
+Perhaps important changes, such as very popular satellites, will be backported from the `maint-3.8` branch.

+* `maint-3.8` Compatible with GNU Radio 3.8 only.
+Future development is being doing in this branch, adding support to new satellites as they get launched.
+If contributing to gr-satellites, please send pull requests to `maint-3.8` if in doubt.

+* `next` Branch where a large refactor of gr-satellites bringing important changes is being done.
+Active development is happening, but there are still several months of until the `next` branch is fully usable.

+Currently, `master` is set equal  to `maint-3.7`, as it seems that most people still use GNU Radio 3.7.
+When GNU Radio 3.8 becomes more popular, `master` will be set to `maint-3.8`.

+Regarding the numbered releases, the `1.x.y` series is used for stable releases on the `maint-3.7` branch (and so, releases supporting GNU Radio 3.7), the `2.x.y` series is used for stable releases on the `maint-3.8` (and so, releases supporting GNU Radio 3.8), and alpha releases are done on the `next` branch showcasing some of the latest developments.

 ## Installation

 First you need to install the dependencies (see below).